gvwilson/tidyblocks/CONTRIBUTING.md

 If you are the first person to do translations in some language, please also add a line to `./index.html` to link to the main page for that language.

+## Examples

+-   Example workspaces are stored in the `./examples` directory.

+-   Each one is described in `LL/examples.md` (where `LL` is a two-letter language code).
+    The h2-level title of the example in this file links to TidyBlocks in that language with a `?workspace=/examples/some-path.jeff` query parameter to auto-load the example.

+-   Please include an SVG image for every example.

 ## Organization